grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 solana validators
 ```

-Choose a validator near the bottom of the list and save to `validator.txt`:
+Choose a validator near the bottom of the list and save the vote account address to `validator.txt`:

 ```bash
 echo <vote_account_address> > validator.txt